helenagomez-adorno/personal_page2020/content/home/CV.md

     "[Mujeres del Futuro](https://www.dgcs.unam.mx/boletin/bdboletin/2019_612.html)"
   ]
 +++
-**Dr. Helena Gómez Adorno** is a professor of Artificial Intelligence at the Institute for Research in Advanced Mathematics and Systems.
+**Dr. Helena Gómez Adorno** is a professor of Artificial Intelligence at IIMAS-UNAM.
 Among her research interests areas are natural language processing, computational linguistics, and information retrieval; specifically, question answering, semantic similarity, authorship attribution, and author profiling.
 Lead a research and development team to implement intelligent systems with the help of machine learning and neural networks.

 **Awards and honours**